 It may not be apparent on this site, but if you are struggling with a desire to get out of academia, I support you, and will help you with that.
 I left academia AFTER being successful and getting tenure.
 I know why you want to leave.
 And I’ll help you deal with the emotions, the feelings of failure, and get past them, and get a plan.*

 What I do not endorse is telling anyone to give up their dreams just because their dreams are difficult/close to impossible to accomplish.
-Would blind people ever climb Everest if they accepted that?

 And this is not your fault.
 There aren’t enough jobs, and there are fewer every year.
 There isn’t enough funding, and there’s less every year.
 Graduate Student debt is astronomical.
 The payscale for assistant professors is shameful.
 And the culture of higher ed is increasingly soulless.

 However.
 I support dreams.
 If your dream is to have an academic career, then I’m here to help.
-If a blind person asked me for advice about climbing Everest, I wouldn’t say “You can’t.”
+If a visually impaired person asked me for advice about climbing Everest, I wouldn’t say “You can’t.”
 I’d say, “ok, do you have a guide?
 Legible maps?
 Do you have adequate funds?
 If not, do you know where to find them?
 Do you have a backup plan?
 Do you know the dangers?
 Are you in fit condition?
 Have you spoken to others who have done it?
 Do they encourage you?”
 If not, I’d tell them, “you’re not ready now; come back when you are and let’s make it happen.”
 And then I’d wish them well on their journey.

 Academic careers are the same.
 What starts out as an inspired quest for new knowledge and social impact can devolve into endless days in an airless room, broke, in debt, staring at a computer, exploited by departments, dismissed by professors, ignored by colleagues, disrespected by students.